stavalfi/lectures/Functional Programming In JS - Composition And Transducers.md

 > **Definition 1.4.** In mathematics and computer science, ___currying___ is the technique of translating the evaluation of a function that takes multiple arguments into evaluating a sequence of functions, each with a single argument.

-Thanks to `ES6` spread operator syntax, we can cheat a little bit by accepting multiple functions as a single array.
+Thanks to `ES6` spread syntax, we can cheat a little bit by accepting multiple functions as a single array.

 Let's implement compose function: